Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Numerical experiments

 In order to show the trends of performance, we use the Dolan-Mor{\'e} performance profiles \cite{DolanMore2002} in Figures \ref{fig:profile} and \ref{fig:profile_noMosek}, with $\pi(\tau):=P(\log_2 r_{ps}\leq\tau)$ the proportion of problems for which $\log_2$-scaled performance ratio is at most $\tau$, where $r_{ps}:=t_{ps}/t^*_\mathrm{p}$, $t_{ps}$ is the CPU time for solver $s$ to solve problem $p$, and $t^*_\mathrm{p}$ is the minimal CPU time for problem $p$.
+Figure \ref{fig:profile} includes the commercial solver MOSEK while Figure \ref{fig:profile_noMosek} does not.
+Note that the generation of Figure \ref{fig:profile_noMosek} is not by simply removing the curve of MOSEK from Figure \ref{fig:profile}, but rather removing the profile of MOSEK from the comparison dataset and thus changing the minimum CPU time cost for each problem.
 The comparison indicates that the iterative solvers, although slower than the commercial solver MOSEK in some cases, were often able to solve the problems to the designated accuracy.

 In Tables \ref{tab:netlib1}, \ref{tab:qaplib}, and \ref{tab:mittle}, we give the following information: \begin{enumerate} \item the name of the problem and the size $(m, n)$ of the constraint matrix, \item the number of interior-point iterations required for convergence, \item CPU time for the entire computation in seconds.
 For the cases shorter than $3,000$ seconds, CPU time is taken as an average over 10 measurements.
 In each row, we indicate in red boldface and blue underline the fastest and second fastest solvers in CPU time, respectively. \end{enumerate}